kellyshreeve/QA-Chatbot/README.md

   alt="Image of a cartoon AI chatbot">
 </p>

-**Background**: An externship project with <a href="https://dataspeak.co/about" target="_blank">DataSpeak</a>, a data science consulting firm, to develop an AI customer service chatbot that could be used across multiple clients.
+**Background**: A project for <a href="https://dataspeak.co/about" target="_blank">DataSpeak</a>, a data science consulting firm, to develop an AI customer service chatbot that could be used across multiple clients.
 This chatbot learns from a dataset and answer questions on domain-specific knowledge.

 **Purpose**: There were three goals for the chatbot:
  1. Generate answers to user questions